Howletts: The Aspinall Wild Animal Experience

 Star Animals

-The world's largest captive group of Western Lowland Gorillas.
+World famous family of Western Lowland Gorillas.

 The largest African Elephant herd in the UK.